DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 Git is a source code management system that allows collaborative work and version control.
 It is an important component of the Hybrid Publishing Toolkit and widely used by developers in a multitude of projects.
 In this workshop we'll go through the basics of using Git by starting a collaborative project on [GitHub](https://github.com).
 We'll use the command line and a graphical interface, so that you can experiment with both and choose your favorite.

 ### <span id="HTML">HTML and CSS</span>
 HTML and CSS are the foundation of design for the web.
 They are also core languages in EPUB development.
 While HTML is responsible for the structure of the document, CSS is in charge of how it looks.
-This workshop will review the basics of HTML5 and CSS3: from the anatomy of a HTML file and CSS selectors to CSS animations and transitions.
+This workshop will take you a step further in your knowledge of HTML5 and CSS3.

 ### <span id="javascript">Javascript</span>
 Javascript, or simply JS, is responsible for the interaction in web pages.
 Understanding the DOM (Document Object Model), DOM events, variables, functions and how to use JS to add interaction to your pages is what this workshop is all about.